No-dig gardening: Methods

+Practice

 Australia

 Esther Deans wrote the books No-Dig Gardening and Leaves of Life.
 She actively travelled to teach about this gardening method, cooking and promoting raised gardens for those with special needs.
 She also taught about the necessity to maintain excellent water quality.
 Deans continued gardening until the age of 95.
-Around this time, Harper Collins publishers held a special honorary event for her in their Ryde offices as Esther had become Australia's most published author.
+Around this time, Harper Collins publishers held a special honorary event for her in their Ryde offices, as Esther had become Australia's most published author.
 As Deans grew older, she was assisted by Lucinda Bartram who helped her carry on the tradition of teaching no-dig gardening methods to others.
 Between the mid 1990s and 2009 Bartram, from Bondi and then Randwick, helped Deans reach the public and maintained the prolific 'no-dig' flowerbeds kept by Deans around her nursing apartment in the northern Sydney suburb of Waitara.
 The women shared many years co-teaching 'no-dig' gardening techniques to school children and freely sharing their knowledge together at garden fairs until 2009.

 Esther Deans inspired many famous gardeners, including Bill Mollison of the permaculture movement, although she said "it is not quite how I would do it", implying she did not allow nature to take over, but retained formality with strict garden edges and more annuals.

 Gardens fashioned on Esther Deans' no dig gardening principles include Randwick Community Organic Garden (RCOG), Sydney, New South Wales, Australia.